CO-ED SOFTBALL - COMPETITIVE league

 8 to 20 players per team (max 20 players on the roster)

-League games will run once per week from 10am to 2pm on Sundays
+League games will be scheduled once per week between 11am-2pm on Sundays

 10 week season plus playoffs/league championship (11 weeks total)